ZacharyBournand/omedocs-front/README.md

 Our e-commerce web application seeks to connect health professionals to reduce the $1.1 billion annual waste of medical products in France and help hospital cure more patients by enabling them to purchase and sell medicine that expires in a few months, which is otherwise thrown away because they cannot be sold to individuals.

-Our application enables two types of users to sign up: pharmacies to sell medical products and hospitals to buy the medicine.
+Our application enables two types of users to sign up: pharmacies to sell medical products and hospitals to buy medicine.

 ## Functionalities:
 Pharmacy